 Extra Easy Black Bean Burgers

 These extra easy black bean burgers taste amazing and are ready to eat in about 20 minutes!
 These bean burgers are dairy, egg, and gluten free, don’t require any complicated steps, are perfect for making ahead, and will make both the meat eaters and non-meat eaters in your life happy!
-Jump to the Extra Easy Black Bean Burgers Recipe or watch our quick recipe video below.
+Jump to the Extra Easy Black Bean Burgers Recipe

 How to Make Black Bean Burgers